utdata/icj-class/sass/sass-03.md

 That's great, but that can make for some really long CSS files that are hard to manage.
 Sass allows for a concept called **partials** that allow us to break out SCSS files into smaller chunks to we can better organize it.
 Many developers will break up their code based on the part of the page or the function the code supports.

-Sass partial filenames should start with an underscore, like `_nav.scss`, so Sass can know that it will be imported and not create a new compiled `.css` file.
+Sass partial filenames should start with an underscore, like `_nav.scss`, so Sass can know that it will be "used" and not create a new compiled `.css` file.

 ### Making the reset a partial